swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 Escaping actively interferes with inspection.
 Developers should be able to inspect and modify raw strings in-place without removing that text from source code.
 This is especially important when working with precise content such as code sources and regular expressions.

 Backslash escapes are common in other languages and formats, from JSON to LaTeX to Javascript to regular expressions.
-Embedding these to a string literal currently requires doubling-up escapes, or even quadrupling if the source is pre-escaped.
+Embedding these in a string literal currently requires doubling-up escapes, or even quadrupling if the source is pre-escaped.
 Pre-escaped source should be maintained exactly as presented so it can be used, for example, when contacting web-based services.

 Importantly, raw strings are transportable.
 They allow developers to cut and paste content both from and to the literal string.
 This allows testing, reconfiguration, and adaption of raw content without the hurdles escaping and unescaping that limit development.